photosynthesis-team/piq/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PIQ Documentation
+PyTorch Image Quality (PIQ) Documentation
 =========================================
 .. image:: https://user-images.githubusercontent.com/22414094/106116361-df8a3c80-6162-11eb-83df-f5838110e614.png
     :alt: piq_logo
     :target: https://github.com/photosynthesis-team/piq

 .. note::
-   PIQ (PyTorch Image Quality) is not endorsed by Facebook, Inc.
+   PyTorch Image Quality (PIQ) is not endorsed by Facebook, Inc.

    PyTorch, the PyTorch logo and any related marks are trademarks of Facebook, Inc.

-`PIQ (PyTorch Image Quality) <https://github.com/photosynthesis-team/piq>`_ is a collection of measures and metrics for image quality assessment.
+`PyTorch Image Quality (PIQ) <https://github.com/photosynthesis-team/piq>`_ is a collection of measures and metrics for image quality assessment.
 PIQ allows integrating most popular image quality metric for you ``torch`` project.

 .. toctree::